 3D Scanning Deliverables

 A conventional 2D drawing can be generated from the 3D scanning data for detail surveys and as build models.
-These drawings are of much higher quality than the one obtained with conventional methods but they don’t unlock the full potential of the scan data.
+These drawings are of much higher quality than the one obtained with conventional methods but they don’t necessary unlock the full potential of the scan data.
 Here is what can be delivered, depending on the application:

-A point cloud is the basic deliverable for 3D scanning.
+A point cloud is the most basic deliverable for 3D scanning.
 It is a set of data points in which each point carry only the information about its position in space (x,y,z values) and potentially the color information (r,g,b values).
 Due to the high number of points that usually form a point cloud, the rendered model looks almost solid and easy to interpret by the eye.
 The main limitation is that the point cloud doesn’t carry any additional information, for instance a group of points that belong on the same wall (or plane) are not interpreted as a single entity by the software, which therefor is not capable of extracting features from the point cloud.
 Different software have different tools and handle the point cloud differently, but generally speaking the extraction of feature and generation of 2D drawings and 3D model requires significant user input.

 Nevertheless, point clouds remain a superior visualisation tool and the base for any future measure and modelling.
 Furthermore, point clouds are great for archival purposes as they contain a complete snapshot of the area, allowing for future modelling and analysis.